google-site-verification: googleafb0e2d4513d051f.html

 YOUR GUIDE TO THE 7 TYPES OF LOGOS

 We are faced with different types of logo designs everyday.
 Look around you and you’ll find them on your television, your laptop, your bag, your coffee cup, even your watch.
-Some are more commanding as a logo and others are more subtle in design.
+Some command attention and others are more subtle in design.
 There are seven types of logos that house them all.
 So, how do you know which design is right for your business?

 1. Monogram Logos or Lettermarks